google/applied-machine-learning-intensive/v2/02_data/02_intermediate_pandas/slides.md

 <!--
 What about this case?
 We have four rows in one table and three in the other.
 'Seo-yeon' is missing from the table that counts children.
-If you remember from our prevous slide, Seo-yeon had a zero-count of children.
+If you remember from our previous slide, Seo-yeon had a zero-count of children.
 It is common for rows with zero values to be missing from tables.

 Any guesses on what happens?